 Systemic immunotherapy has changed how metastatic bladder cancer is managed.
 The U.S. Food and Drug Administration (FDA) has approved 5 immune checkpoint inhibitors (see “Immunotherapy” in Types of Treatment) for the treatment of people with metastatic disease who are unable to receive platinum-based chemotherapy and for those whose disease is not stopped by chemotherapy.
 However, the only immunotherapy that has shown to help people live longer is pembrolizumab (Keytruda).
 People are strongly encouraged to talk with their doctors about whether immunotherapy is right for them.
 Changes to these regimens or the use of new treatment regimens aimed at helping patients live longer and improve their quality of life are being studied in clinical trials.

 In 2019, the FDA approved erdafitinib (Balversa) to treat people with locally advanced or metastatic urothelial carcinoma after platinum chemotherapy did not stop the cancer.
 Erdafitinib is a targeted therapy aimed at the mutations in the FGFR3 and FGFR2 genes.
 Patients must have their tumor tested for these mutation changes to receive the treatment.
+The FDA also approved enfortumab vedotin-ejfv (Padcev), an antibody-drug conjugate, to treat locally advanced (unresectable) or metastatic urothelial carcinoma in people who have also received a PD-1 or PD-L1 immune checkpoint inhibitor and platinum chemotherapy.
+Learn more in the “Therapies using medication” section in Types of Treatment.

 For most people, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.